Walbottle-Village/Walbottle-Village-Tenants-and-Residents-Association-/_pages/kids.md

 		    <img src="/assets/images/king-charles.jpg" class="img-responsive" alt="King Charles III"/> </div>
 			<div class="col-lg-12 col-md-12 col-sm-12 col-xs-12">
 		    <h3>Did you know we have a new Monarch?</h3>
-				<p>Following the death of Her Majesty Queen Elizabeth II Prince Charles was proclaimed King Charles III on the 8th of September.
+				<p>Following the death of Her Majesty Queen Elizabeth II Prince Charles was proclaimed King Charles III on the 8th of September 2022.
 On the left we see King Charles with the Queen consort Camilla, and the Prince and Princess of Wales, William and Catherine.Click on the photograph to find out some more facts about King Charles.</p>
 			</div>
 			<div class="col-lg-12 col-md-12 col-sm-12 col-xs-12">
 		    <img src="/assets/images/buckinghamPalace.jpg" class="img-responsive" alt="Buckingham Palace"/>